5 Things to Know About the iOS 14.1 Update

 - Your environmental sound levels data or headphone audio levels data from Apple Watch is missing in the Health app on iPhone.

-In order to fix these problems, you’ll want to follow the steps Apple outlines in this guide.
+In order to fix these problems right now, you’ll want to follow the steps Apple outlines in this guide.
+Apple’s also fixed these in its upcoming iOS 14.2 update.

 If you run into an issue on iOS 14.1, take a look at our list of fixes for the most common iOS 14 problems.
 We’ve also released tips that could help you improve your phone’s performance and tips to help fix bad iOS 14 battery life.